Newport, Wales: Industrial Revolution

 The late 19th and early 20th century period was a boom time for Newport.
 The Alexandra Docks opened in 1875.
 The population was expanding rapidly and the town became a county borough in 1891.
 In 1892 the Alexandra South Dock was opened and was the largest masonry dock in the world.
 Although coal exports from Newport were by now modest compared to the Port of Cardiff (which included Cardiff, Penarth and Barry), Newport was the place where the Miners' Federation of Great Britain was founded in 1889, and international trade was sufficiently large for 8 consuls and 14 vice-consuls to be based in the town.
 In 1898 Lysaght's Orb Works opened and by 1901 employed 3,000 staff.
 Urban expansion took in Pillgwenlly and Lliswerry to the south; this eventually necessitated a new crossing of the River Usk, which was provided by the Newport Transporter Bridge completed in 1906, described as "Newport's greatest treasure".

 Further extensions to the South Dock were opened in 1907 and 1914.
 The Newport Docks Disaster occurred on 2 July 1909 when, during the construction of the new south lock connecting the South Dock to the Severn Estuary, supporting timbers in an excavation trench collapsed and buried 46 workers.
-The rescuers included 12-year-old paperboy Thomas 'Toya' Lewis who was small enough to crawl into the collapsed trench.
-Lewis worked for two hours with hammer and chisel in an attempt to free one of those trapped who was released the next day.
-Several hundred pounds was later raised through public subscription in gratitude for the boy's efforts, and he was sent on an engineering scholarship to Scotland.
-Lewis was awarded the Albert Medal for Lifesaving by King Edward VII in December 1909.
-A Wetherspoons pub in the city centre is named "The Tom Toya Lewis" after the young hero.
-The building in which the pub is housed was formerly the Newport YMCA, the Foundation Stone for which was laid by Viscount Tredegar, also in 1909.
+Rescuers included a 12-year-old paperboy, Thomas 'Toya' Lewis, who was small enough to crawl into the collapsed trench.
+He worked for two hours trying to free one of the trapped men, who was finally released the next day.
+A public subscription raised several hundred pounds and Lewis was sent on an engineering scholarship.
+He was also awarded the Albert Medal for Lifesaving by King Edward VII.
+Memorials to the dead are in St Mark's Church, close to the centre of the city.
+A pub in the city centre was named "The Tom Toya Lewis" in his honour, but closed in 2021.
+The building in which the pub was housed was formerly the Newport YMCA, the foundation stone for which was laid by Viscount Tredegar in 1909.